mattermost/docs/source/administration/config-settings.rst

 Push Notification Buffer
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-Used to control the buffer of outstanding Push notification messages to be sent.
-If the number of messages exceed that number, then the request making the push notification will block until there's room.
+Used to control the buffer of outstanding Push Notification messages to be sent.
+If the number of messages exceeds that number, then the request making the Push Notification will block until there's room.

 +---------------------------------------------------------------------------------------------------------------------------------------------+
 | This feature’s ``config.json`` setting is ``"PushNotificationBuffer": 1000"`` with numerical input.                                         |